ASKCOS/ASKCOS/deploy/README.md

 The services will start in a detached state.
 You can view logs with `docker-compose logs [-f]`.

-To stop the containers use `docker-compose down`
+To stop the containers use `docker-compose stop`.
+To restart the containers use `docker-compose start`.
+To completely delete the containers and volumes use `docker-compose down -v` (this deletes user database and saves).

 ## Important Notes